hpzhang94/hpzhang94.github.io/index.md

 # menuorder: 1
 ---

-I am an incoming tenure-track assistant professor in the information and computer sciences (ICS) department at <a href="https://www.ics.hawaii.edu/"><u>University of Hawaii at Mānoa</u></a>.
+I am a tenure-track assistant professor in the information and computer sciences (ICS) department of <a href="https://www.ics.hawaii.edu/"><u>University of Hawaii at Mānoa</u></a>.

 ### I am looking for self-motivated PhD students, Master students, and research interns to join my research group!

 ## Biography

 I earned my Ph.D. in Computer Science from UC Davis under the supervision of <a href="http://jiaweizhang.net/"><u>Dr. Jiawei Zhang</u></a>.
-I hold a B.S. in Electrical Engineering from the University of Illinois at Urbana-Champaign (UIUC) and two M.S. in Electrical Engineering / Computational Science from the Georgia Institute of Technology (Georgia Tech).
-My research interests include natural language processing, generative AI, specifically on text summarization, multi-modal LLM, and LLM applications.
+I hold two M.S. in Electrical Engineering / Computational Science from the Georgia Institute of Technology and a B.S. in Electrical Engineering from the University of Illinois at Urbana-Champaign (UIUC).
+My research interests include natural language processing, generative AI, specifically on text summarization, multi-modal LLM, and NLP4science.

 ## Research Interests: